Asad-360/namaste-react/02_Igniting_our_app/02_Igniting_out_app_Theory.md

-# 03. Lying The Foundations
+# 03. Igniting our app
-> Laying the foundations is where dreams take root, and the future begins to rise. 🌱💫
+> 🔥 "It only takes a spark to ignite a brilliant idea." 🔥

 **`Q1.
 What is NPM?`** <br />
 NPM is package manager that manage the npm database.
 Packages can be installed using npm.